Ever Felt an Airplane Hangover? Here’s Why Flying Wrecks You, And How to Recover Fast

 Put all that together?
 It’s like you went to a bad party where someone forgot to hydrate you and let you sleep.

-Water first.
+Water yourself first.
 You need to rehydrate, and plain water is good, but adding electrolytes helps a lot.
 I always pack a few Liquid I.V. hydration packets in my carry-on.
-They taste good (watermelon is my favorite!) and help you actually absorb the water instead of it just… passing through.
+They taste good (watermelon is my favorite!) and help you actually absorb the water instead of it just…passing through your system.

-Eat light and hydrating foods.
-Skip salty, greasy airport food when you can.
-I go for fresh fruit, salads, something with probiotics like yogurt.
+Eat light and hydrating foods, and skip salty, greasy airport food when you can.
+I go for fresh fruit, salads, or something with probiotics like yogurt.
 You want to help your digestion recover too, since bloating and sluggish digestion are so common after flying.
+Anything with turmeric in is a lifesaver, not going to lie, my husband and I have spent way too much money on Dose, but it’s so yummy and works so well.
+We pick them up at Vitamin Shoppes, but Amazon has them in a lot of different sizes.

-Moisturize everything.
+Moisturize absolutely everything you can get your hands on, and ask your partner to reach the rest for you.
 Your skin, your lips, even your nose (saline spray is great and vaseline for your lips).
-That dry airplane air doesn’t just dry out your face, it dries out your nasal passages, which is why you sometimes feel stuffy or even get a nosebleed after a flight.
+That dry airplane air doesn’t just dry out your face, it dries out your nasal passages, which is why you sometimes feel stuffy or even can get a nosebleed after a flight.

 Can you prevent it?